This article is brought to you by Aura.

 How Do Scammers Steal Your Bank Account Numbers?

-• Phishing attacks.
-Scammers send fake bank text messages and emails or make phone calls that claim to be from your bank or other trusted companies (like Amazon or Apple).
-Often, they’ll include a link to a fake website that steals your bank account number or login information.
+Phishing attempts may look like fake bank text messages and emails, or phone calls that claim to be from your bank or other trusted companies (like Amazon or Apple).
+Information leaked on the Dark Web makes it seem like the callers are from legitimate organizations.

 • Tax filing services to pay for or receive annual tax credits.